silvelie/Data-Science/README.md

 ### *Project 1.
 Simona Halep  - patterns of play in women's tennis*

 * **Overview:**
-Simona Halep is a romanian tennis player that had a rapid rise in the rankings in the last 3 years ( 2012 - Top 50 Players, 2013 - No. 11, 2014 - No. 3, 2015 -No. 2).
-As tennis is a game of patterns, the scope of this project is to make an analysis of the way Simona Halep has changed her game from a lower ranked player to a Top 5 competitor.
+Simona Halep is a Romanian tennis player that had a rapid rise in the rankings in the last 3 years ( 2012 - Top 50 Player, 2013 - No. 11, 2014 - No. 3, 2015 - No. 2).
+As tennis is a game of patterns, the goal of this project is to make an analysis of the way Simona Halep has changed her game from a lower ranked player to a Top 5 competitor.

 * **Questions of interest:**
     + Did the serve changed?